 - Outage Request Form and Instructions (for IEs without TOA access)

 - IEs should complete this form whenever they need clearance on ATC-owned equipment.

-- Coordination of Testing of Interconnected Entity (IE) Equipment (Guidance document under development): IEs should contact ATC account manager for assistance with risk identification and further address any identified risk whenever they plan to test equipment in the following types of substations:
+- Coordination of Testing of Interconnected Entity (IE) Equipment: The Interconnected Entity Testing Guide (GD-2001) is available to assist in identifying risk associated with this work.
+IEs should contact ATC account manager for assistance with risk identification and further address any identified risk whenever they plan to test equipment in the following types of substations:

 - All substations where generation is connected to the transmission system.

 - All distribution substation with protection schemes that trip ATC-owned circuit breakers, circuit switchers or lockout relays, or distribution substations that have equipment connected to ATC-owned bus differential schemes.